-Again, plenty of uses cases, but with scrum people usually aim to achieve predictability and ship value fast.
+Again, plenty of use cases, but with Scrum people usually aim to achieve predictability and ship value fast.
 Again few examples closely related to our case:

 - Ability to promise something and live up to those expectations with X week precision where X is your sprint length